-A few years ago in Windsor, England I stepped off the stage after speaking to about seventy people.
+A few years ago in Windsor, England, I stepped off the stage after speaking to about seventy people.
 I usually know I’ve nailed it, and this time I wasn’t so sure.
 Something felt wrong.
 I knew I was not responding to the audience well, and they were not responding to me.
 Sure enough, a friend took me aside to ask what was wrong.
 He was, as good friends are, honest with me, saying I had lost my spark.
 I was not the animated, funny, and relatable communicator I used to be.
-I knew he was right and burst into tears.
+He was right and I burst into tears.
 I didn’t understand what was wrong, why I was so on edge, but I knew I wanted a drink to calm my nerves.
-Alcohol caused the sharp decline in my speaking abilities.
-Yet in the moment I thought alcohol was my only friend.
+Alcohol caused a sharp decline in my speaking abilities.
+Yet at the moment I thought alcohol was my only friend.
 What a nightmarish trap.

 We confuse stress and responsibility.